 SPAGHETTI DINNER INFORMATION FOR HOSTS

-The Spaghetti Feed Tradition throughout Anchorage started with the Service XC Ski Team in 1999, and has continued with the ski and running teams ever since.
+Spaghetti dinners are a great way to promote team bonding!
 You can expect up to 60 kids (coaches may come but not necessarily - this is primarily for the kids).

 You, THE HOST, are responsible for providing the chaperones.
 Many families have been able to handle it with just one parent available, but feel free to call a friend!
 The kids will happily serve themselves if you set it up like a buffet, and they are great about cleaning up, etc.